 - The titular character apparently can't cry on command, but tears up easily:

 - Eugly the rabbit from Kaeloo.
 She will burst into tears (with Ocular Gushers) at the slightest insult.
 Sadly, the rest of the cast don't care, and they're always being mean to her.

 - Caillou: The eponymous character and his baby sister are infamous for crying at the drop of a hat.
-The wikia even has a list of the amount of times they cried.
+The wiki even has a list of the number of times they cried.